Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Be the parts of something that form it
     - We must redefine what constitutes a family.

+## Contemporary

+- Modern, Occurring at the same time
+    - Contemporary Iranian literature

 ## Contend

 - To compete against someone to gain something